gsingers/search_with_machine_learning_course/README.md

     1. `export FLASK_ENV=development`
     1.  *_IMPORTANT_* Set the Flask App Environment Variable: `export FLASK_APP=week1`
     1. `flask run --port 3000` (The default port of 5000 is already in use)

+# Working locally (Not supported, but may work for you.
+YMMV)

+TBD -- we can re-use the Gitpod docker image for local setup.